 - Infective conjunctivitis usually spreads to both eyes.
-The whites of the eyes look inflamed, and red or pink.
+The whites of the eyes look inflamed and may be red or pink.

 - The eyes may feel gritty and may water more than usual.

-- Some mild soreness may develop, but the condition is not usually very painful.
+- Some mild soreness may develop; however, the condition is not usually very painful.

 - The eyelids may become swollen.
 They are often stuck together with gluey material (discharge) after a sleep.

 - Vision is not normally affected.
-You may get some blurring of vision due to discharge at the front of the eye.
+You may develop some blurring of vision, due to discharge at the front of the eye.
 However, this clears with blinking.